Clock synchronization with correlated photons: Methods

-Only careful fine tuning of the compensation clock skew to precision's much smaller than the estimated coarse skew reduces the synchronization jitter to minimum, due to its strong impact scaled through the acquisition time.
-As the timing offset is calculated with nanosecond accuracy in synchronization step 2, it is feasible to shrink down the observation window to $<100\,$ns to reduce computation efforts.
-Cross-correlations are now derived by the computation-efficient Start-Stop method\cite{Brunel.1999,Alleaume.2004,Martinez.2016}.
+Careful fine tuning of the optimum clock frequency skew for compensation reduces the synchronization jitter to a minimum.
+As the timing offset is calculated with nanosecond accuracy in the synchronization initialization, it is feasible to shrink down the observation window to $<100\,$ns to reduce the computation effort.
+Cross-correlations are now derived by the computation-efficient Start-Stop method \cite{Brunel.1999,Alleaume.2004,Martinez.2016}.
 In contrast to the FFT cross-correlation that correlates all timetags from Alice with all Bob timetags from Bob, the Start-Stop method calculates time differences between neighboring timetags.
-If the timing offset was not calculated with precision smaller than $\text{Min}\{1/r_A,1/r_B\}$, it rises the probability of wrongly calculated time differences and thus reduces the number of correlation events.
+If the timing offset was not calculated with a precision smaller than $\text{Min}\{1/r_A,1/r_B\}$, it rises the probability of wrongly calculated time differences and thus reduces the number of correlation events.
 The correlation peak height reduces and finally becomes smaller than the peak noise values (Fig. \ref{fig:figure_2}a).
-By compensation of the residual clock skew will the correlation peak compress to the smallest width $\sigma_{\text{min}} = 258\,$ps.
-In addition will the coincidence to accidentals ratio maximize at $\text{CAR}_0 = 204$ over a window determined by the total timing jitter.
+The correlation peak compresses to the smallest width $\sigma_{\text{min}} = 258\,$ps by compensation of the residual clock frequency skew.
+In addition maximizes the coincidence-to-accidentals ratio at $\text{CAR}_0 = 204$ over a coincidence window that is determined by the total timing jitter.
 The experimental correlation peak is fit by a stretched Gaussian function and then the timing jitter derived from it.
-The experimental total jitter behaves perfectly as analytically given and the maximum peak scales according to a stretched Gaussian with same area (see Methods \ref{SI:total_system_jitter}).
+The experimental total jitter and peak value behaves perfectly as analytically given (see Methods \ref{SI:total_system_jitter}).
 Clocks with high stability, i.e. a constant frequency difference between two clocks, create a jitter envelope with a plateau.
 Rubidum oscillators are known for their high stability of $10^{-12}$ over 1 second \cite{Vanier.1981,Penrod.1996} and create a jitter envelope with a plateau, as the frequency difference is almost constant over time.
-Quarz crystal oscillators on the other hand may show weak stability of only $10^{-11}$ to $10^{-9}$ over 1 second \cite{TiradoAndres.2019} that result in asymmetries and give rise to deviations between analytical and experimental trend in a region between -1 to 2\,ns/s.
-The method for compensation of the clock skew by a simple peak search (Fig. \ref{fig:figure_2}c) may be done with arbitrary resolutions.
-Step sizes of $<1\,$ns/s work great to start live tracking of clock drifts in the last step of synchronization.
+Quartz crystal oscillators on the other hand may show weak stability of only $10^{-11}$ to $10^{-9}$ over 1 second \cite{TiradoAndres.2019} that result in asymmetry and give rise to deviations between analytical and experimental trends in a region between -1 to 2\,ns/s.
+The method for compensation of the clock frequency skew by a simple peak search (Fig. \ref{fig:figure_2}c) may be done with arbitrary resolution.
+Step sizes of $<1\,$ns/s work greatly to start live tracking of clock drifts in the last step of synchronization.